Logerfo/gitflow-action/README.md

 name: Gitflow
 on:
   - push # To create pull requests.
-  - pull_request # To merge pull requests if not possible during the push run.
+  - pull_request_review # To merge pull requests if not possible during the push run.
 Remove if `auto-merge` is `false`.

 jobs:
   build: